HeavyMedl/heavymedl.github.io/src/pages/edu.md

 This page describes my path to earning a **B.Sc in Computer Science** from [the Evergreen State College](https://www.evergreen.edu/).

-Here you'll find a [Summary](#summary) section that captures all the courses nested under their respective programs.
+Here you'll find a [summary](#summary) section which is a list of courses I completed.
 It contains metadata like credits earned, dates, and credentials conferred.
 Below this is a corresponding course catalog whose descriptions were written by the faculty members who curated each program.

 ## Table of contents